Tianxia: Contemporary China

 Chinese state media frequently portrays general secretary of the Chinese Communist Party Xi Jinping as having the tianxia perspective to seek "rejuvenation of the Chinese nation and peaceful development of humanity".
 Under this contemporary view, China's re-emergence as a great power presents an opportunity to reshape the liberal international order into a hub-and-spoke pattern around a single, central state.
 In this contemporary discourse on tianxia, proponents argue that tianxias moral appeal distinguishes it from realpolitik, which they submit as creating discord.
 Similarly, this modern treatment toward tianxia purports to be superior to the United Nations system, which is characterized as more akin to a political market, in which political operations are limited and constrained by parochial national interests.
-Historian Steve Tsang states that the concept of Community of Common Destiny presumes a vision of tianxia over and above the liberal international order.

-Applying the tianxia system to a modern framework, Chinese political scientist Yan Xuetong argues that great powers seeking international respect must use "humane authority" instead of seeking to impose hegemony.
+Historian Steve Tsang states that the Chinese Communist Party's concept of "Community of Common Destiny" presumes a vision of tianxia over and above the liberal international order.
+At the CPC in Dialogue with World Political Parties High-level Meeting in 2017, Xi said:The Chinese nation has aspired for "all being one family under heaven since ancient times.
+We believe in harmony between humankind and the world, harmony among all nations, and great harmony for all under tianxia.
+We long for the utopian world of "when the Great Way prevails, tianxia works for the common good:' ...
+People of different countries across the world should uphold the concept of 'we are all one family under heaven;' embrace each other with open arms, understand each other, seek commonalities and respect differences, and collectively work hard to build the common destiny for humankind.Applying the tianxia system to a modern framework, Chinese political scientist Yan Xuetong argues that great powers seeking international respect must use "humane authority" instead of seeking to impose hegemony.
 These concepts influence the Chinese school of international relations.

 Various academics have noted that the current discourse of tianxia has been produced for domestic consumption and risks alienating foreigners.
 Danish academics Klaas Dykmann and Ole Bruun state, "[f]oreign observers, particularly in democratic societies, will further note the glaring inconsistencies between the “harmonious world” conception and the tough realities of the domestic harmonious society, and between China's global media outreach and its increasing domestic control, digital surveillance, blacklisting, and media isolation of the Chinese public."